Egan Bernal: Former Tour de France winner to undergo surgery after training crash in Colombia

 "He is stable and undergoing further assessment," the statement read.

-While the majority of the Grenadiers squad trains in Europe, Bernal has remained in Colombia to prepare for the upcoming season, riding alongside a select group of team-mates that includes former Giro d'Italia champion Richard Carapaz.
+While the majority of the Grenadiers squad trains in Europe, Bernal had remained in Colombia to prepare for the upcoming season, riding alongside a small group of team-mates that includes former Giro d'Italia champion Richard Carapaz.

 Es horrible leer de la caida de Egan.
 Todo equipo @INEOSGrenadiers y el deporte esperanzas noticias buenas.
 Otra recuerda de el peligrosos de los caminos.— Tao Geoghegan Hart (@taogeoghegan) January 24, 2022